will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

   }
 {% endhighlight %}

 The details of the seed arithmetic aren't really that important, but there was one intriguing part.
-The underscored variables that appear in this function are constants defined at the top of the file:
+The underscored variables that appear in this function are constants defined at the top of the same file:

 {% highlight go linenos %}
 const (